Seen from above, a wooden table is set with a plate of potato pancakes and bacon, a jar of lingonberry jam and a glass of milk.

 In Sweden, people can always find a good excuse to tuck into something sweet – so much so that specific calendar days are designated to the celebration of particular sugary specialties.
 Cinnamon Bun Day (Kanelbullens dag) is celebrated on 4 October.

-Buns filled with cream and almond paste known as semlor are eaten on Shrove Tuesday or ‘Fat Tuesday’ (fettisdagen) as the Swedes call it – the day before Ash Wednesday (askonsdagen), the first day of Lent.
+Semlor have a special place on Shrove Tuesday or ‘Fat Tuesday’ (fettisdagen) as the Swedes call it – the day before Ash Wednesday (askonsdagen), the first day of Lent.
+This is the peak day to eat semlor, buns filled with cream and almond paste.

-Waffles (våfflor) are consumed on 25 March, and creamy sponge cakes decorated with chocolate or marzipan silhouettes of King Gustav II Adolf (Gustav Adolfs-bakelse) on 6 November in memory of the Swedish monarch who was killed on this day in 1632 at the Battle of Lützen.
+On 25 March, people consume waffles (vĂ„fflor), and on 6 November Swedes crave creamy sponge cakes decorated with chocolate or marzipan silhouettes of King Gustav II Adolf (Gustav Adolfs-bakelse).
+The latter is in memory of the Swedish monarch who was killed on this day in 1632 at the Battle of LĂŒtzen.

 A table is set with Princess cake and pitcher of cordial.